davegallant/rfd-redirect-stripper/README.md

 Copy [script.js](./script.js) into Tampermonkey.

+## Browser Extensions

+The browser extensions are currently not packaged or published anywhere.

-## Chrome extension
+### Chrome

-To load the browser extension, clone this repo and load [extensions/chrome](./extensions/chrome/).
+To load the chrome extension, clone this repo and load [extensions/chrome](./extensions/chrome/).

+### Firefox

+To load the firefox extension, clone this repo and load [extensions/firefox](./extensions/firefox/).

+Go to `about:addons`, and ensure that all permissions are granted.
+If this is not done, the extension will not have permission to execute content scripts.

 ## Updating redirects

-The chrome extension will update itself by periodically fetching the latest [redirects.json](redirects.json).
+The browser extensions will update the list of redirects by periodically fetching the latest [redirects.json](redirects.json).

 Open a pull request to this repo to update the redirects.